benschenker/gibgen/README.md

 Question 1: "How did you approach the problem?"
 (500 words or less)

+I approached the project at hand through a simplify-complicate strategy.
+While the problem seemed trivial at first, I began to realize that the devil was in the details – the punctuation, the spaces, the first and last letters of each word, etc.  So I first simplified the problem to the base case – scrambling only the middle letters in a word while avoiding the first and last.
+Once I worked out how to solve that I introduced the required complications one at a time until my solution fit the whole problem.

 Question 2: "What was the most difficult aspect of the solution?"
 (500 words or less)

+The most difficult part of the solution was making sure that the punctuation within or around words would not become scrambled.
+I started the problem by solving the simple case without having to do much work on the character level: I removed the first and last characters of a “word”, mixed up the rest, and put it all back together.
+This actually worked quite well and was very simple but was not nearly robust enough to deal with punctuation.
+After a bit of thought I realized that I just needed to generalize my existing solution: first filter out the characters that would need jumbling and then jumble them in place.
+Once I did this the rest of the solution  came together quickly.